buffeinstein/MakerspaceInventoryRestockAnalysis/README.md

 on any browser.

-To understand how the rest of the code works, see these notes:
+To understand how this was made, see these notes:

 https://docs.google.com/document/d/1MzZo6arNCKGAJ5ouamQ6TKpnmd3gKF7aKIf7Cnv6fzI/edit?usp=sharing